SWK Investors Have Opportunity to Lead Stanley Black & Decker, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 15, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stanley Black & Decker, Inc. ("Stanley" or the "Company") (NYSE: SWK).
+LOS ANGELES, May 18, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Stanley Black & Decker, Inc. ("Stanley" or the "Company") (NYSE: SWK).

 Class Period: October 28, 2021 – July 28, 2022